trinodb/trino/docs/README.md

-# presto-docs - Trino documentation
+# Trino documentation

-The presto-docs module contains the reference documentation for Trino.
+The `docs` module contains the reference documentation for Trino.

 - [Writing and contributing](#writing-and-contributing)
 - [Tools](#tools)